PhD Program Handbook

 A graduate student who is academically dropped from the University for the first time is not eligible to enroll for at least one fall or spring semester.
 A graduate student who is academically dropped for the second time is not eligible to enroll for at least one year.

 A graduate student dropped by this rule must apply for readmission to the School of Electrical and Computer Engineering or other Purdue graduate program to which they want to apply by submitting a new application.
 The normal application fee would apply.
 A fee is assessed for processing the readmission application (Board of Trustees Minutes, June 5-6, 1970).
-Readmission is not guaranteed, but any student who gains readmission is readmitted on probation and is subject to stipulations in effect as a condition of readmission.
+Readmission is not guaranteed, but any student who gains readmission is readmitted on notice and is subject to stipulations in effect as a condition of readmission.

 Section 4: Advisory Committees